jaantollander/masters-thesis/content/30_jobstats.md

 *Unix epoch* is the standard way of representing time in Unix systems.
 It measures time as the number of seconds that has elapsed since 00:00:00 UTC on 1 January 1970, exluding leap seconds.

-Next, we explain the file operations and statistics.

-## File operations and statistics
 Tables \ref{tab:mdt-operations} and \ref{tab:ost-operations} list the operations and corresponding system calls counted by Jobstats for MDTs and OSTs.
 We have omitted some rarely encountered operations from the tables.
-Each operation (`<operation>`) contains line of statistics (`<statistics>`) which are formatted as key-value pairs separated by commas and enclosed within curly brackets.
+Each operation (`<operation>`) contains line of statistics (`<statistics>`) which are formatted as key-value pairs separated by commas and enclosed within curly brackets:

 ```text
     { samples: 0, unit: <unit>, min: 0, max: 0, sum: 0, sumsq: 0 }
 ```

-The `samples` field counts how many operations the job has requested since the counter was started.
+The samples (`samples`) field counts how many operations the job has requested since the counter was started.
 The fields minimum (`min`), maximum (`max`), sum (`sum`), and the sum of squares (`sumsq`) keep count of these aggregates values.
 These fields contain nonnegative integer values.
-The `samples`, `sum`, and `sumsq` values increase monotonically.
+The samples, sum, and sum of squares increase monotonically unless reset.
 Units (`<unit>`) are either request (`reqs`), bytes (`bytes`) or microseconds (`usecs`).
-Statistics of an entry that has not performed any operations yet are implicitly zero.
+Statistics of an entry that has not performed any operations are implicitly zero.

 Operation | System call | Parsed statistics